-Often for some cakes that need to be published in a magazine I get a photographer to shoot it.
-Magazines need good quality pictures because that's how they look their best.
-But these photo shoots can be really expensive.
+Often for some cakes that need to be published in a magazine, I get a photographer to shoot them.
+Magazines need good-quality pictures because that's how they look their best.
+But these photoshoots can be really expensive.

-In the last few years I spent a little over my budget for professional photographs before I realized I'd better get me a good camera and some photography lessons and tools so I can do at least 80% without professional help.
-I still do get a professional to click some of my magazine submissions but If you see my photographs over the last two years as compared to the previous three years there has been a huge difference.
+In the last few years, I spent a little over my budget for professional photographs before I realized I'd better get myself a good camera, good photography lessons, and tools so I can do at least 80% without professional help.
+I still do get a professional to click some of my magazine submissions but If you see my photographs over the last few years as compared to the previous three years there has been a huge difference.

-The reason is a combination of things GOOD
+The reason is a combination of a few things

 - Photo Editing Software

-Now look at my Cake images from two years ago and now.
+Now, look at my Cake images from two years ago (above) and now (below).
 See how crisp and clean the recent images are?
-You can actually see the details in these much better?
+You can actually see the details in my recent pictures much better.

 When I started cake decorating I started with a regular digital camera and I thought my cakes were good.
 But over time I started questioning my pictures.